BLOOMBERG Arts InternSHIP: college

 Washington, D.C.: Sitar Arts Center, The Washington Ballet, Wooly Mammoth Theatre Company

-SAI: College is a summer arts administration-focused internship in Baltimore, Boston, New York, Philadelphia, and Washington, D.C.
+BAI: College is a summer arts administration-focused internship in Baltimore, Boston, New York, Philadelphia, and Washington, D.C.
 The program combines paid work experience at arts and cultural organizations with comprehensive work readiness and college preparation support.